henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

         return self.f(x)

-new_function = 3 * Function(lambda x: x * 3)
+f = 3 * Function(lambda x: x * 3)

-print(new_function(2))
+print(f(2))
+g = Function(lambda x: x / 2)

-new_function = 2 * Function(lambda x: x * 3) - 6 * Function(lambda x: x / 2)
+combo = 2 * f - 6 * g

-print(new_function(2))
+print(combo(2))
 ```

 It’s possible to nicely wrap Python functions in a class that inherits from vector, and I leave it as an exercise for you.
-After doing so, you can write satisfying function arithmetic expressions like 3 * f or 2 * f - 6 * g.
-You can even make the class callable or able to accept arguments as if it were a function to allow expressions like (f + g)(6).
-Unfortunately, unit testing to determine if functions satisfy the vector space properties is much harder because it’s difficult to generate
-random functions or to test whether two functions are equal.
+After doing so, you can write satisfying function arithmetic expressions like `3 * f` or `2 * f - 6 * g`.
+You can even make the class callable or able to accept arguments as if it were a function to allow expressions like `(f + g)(6)`.
+Unfortunately, unit testing to determine if functions satisfy the vector space properties is much harder because it’s difficult to generate random functions or to test whether two functions are equal.

 To really know if two functions are equal, you have to know that they return the same output for every single possible input.
 That means a test for every real number or at least every float value!
 This brings us to another question: what is the dimension of the vector space of functions?
 Or, to be concrete, how many real number coordinates are needed to uniquely identify a function?
 Instead of naming the coordinates of a Vec3 object x, y, and z, you could index them from i = 1 to 3.
 Likewise, you could index the coordinates of a Vec15 from i = 1 to 15.
 A function, however, has infinitely many numbers that define it; for instance, the values f(x) for any value of x.
 In other words, you can think of the coordinates of f as being its values at every point, indexed by all real numbers instead of the first few integers.
-This means that the vector space of functions is infinite dimensional.
+This means that the **vector space of functions is infinite dimensional**.
 This has important implications, but it mostly makes the vector space of all functions hard to work with.
 We’ll return to this space later, specifically looking at some subsets that are simpler.
 For now, let’s return to the comfort of finitely many dimensions and look at two more examples.

 ### treating matrices as vectors

 Because an n-by-m matrix is a list of nXm numbers, albeit arranged in a rectangle, we can treat it as a nXm-dimensional vector.
-The only difference between the vector space of, say, 5×3 matrices from the vector space of 15D coordinate vectors is that the coordinates ar presented in a matrix.
+The only difference between the vector space of, say, 5×3 matrices from the vector space of 15D coordinate vectors is that the coordinates are presented in a matrix.
 We still add and scalar multiply coordinate by coordinate.

 <img src="https://res.cloudinary.com/dri8yyakb/image/upload/v1632065372/5E0109A6-30BC-44B0-9683-C55836524EA9_zedhip.png"/>